apache/trafficserver/doc/developer-guide/testing/blackbox-testing.en.rst

   - ip - option to specify IP address.
 Defaults to ``127.0.0.1``.
   - delay - option to have MicroServer delay for set amount of seconds before returning response.
 Defaults to ``0``.
   - ssl - option to enable SSL
-  - lookup_key - option to change the unique idenitfier that MicroServer uses to identify each transaction.
+  - lookup_key - option to change the unique identifier that MicroServer uses to identify each transaction.
 Defaults to ``PATH``.
   - clientcert - path to cert used for SSL.
 Defaults to the included cert in ``tests/tools/microserver/ssl``.
   - clientkey - path to key used for SSL.
 Same default as above.